The bet365 Early Payout Offer is a brilliant way of making money without drawing too much attention to your account.

-It’s entirely up to you how much you stake on your 2UP bets, though I would advise against betting any more than £100.00 per match.
-Staking higher than that may draw unwanted attention from the bookies.
+It’s entirely up to you how much you stake on your 2UP bets, though I would advise against betting any more than £100 per match.
+Staking higher than that may draw unwanted attention to your accounts.

 Place £50.00 on Wolfsburg @ 2.25 = Potential profit of £62.50

-To work out your lay stake, you just need to enter your back stake, odds and commission into my Early Payout Calculator…
+To work out your lay stake, you need to enter your back stake, odds and commission into my Early Payout Calculator.

-As you can see, the calculator tells you that you should lay £49.56 against Wolfsburg.
+As you can see, the calculator tells you to lay £49.56 against Wolfsburg.

 Lay £49.56 against Wolfsburg @ 2.32 = Potential liability of £65.42

-The outcomes at the bottom of the calculator above show you that if Wolfsburg don’t go two goals up, you’ll incur a small (qualifying) loss of £2.92, however the match finishes.
+The outcomes at the bottom of the calculator above show you that if Wolfsburg don’t go two goals up, you’ll incur a small (qualifying) loss of £2.92, no matter the result.

-TIPS: As this offer is run by both Bet365 and Paddy Power, you have the option of placing bets on both teams.
-For example, if you wanted to, you could bet on Wolfsburg at Bet365 and Augsburg at Paddy Power.
-Just make sure you never back both teams at the same bookmaker as that would almost certainly arouse suspicion.
-You should also avoid laying your Paddy Power bets at Betfair as both brands are owned by the same group.
+TIPS: As both bet365 and Paddy Power run this offer, you have the option of placing bets on both teams.
+For example, you could bet on Wolfsburg at bet365 and Augsburg at Paddy Power if you wanted to.
+Just make sure you never back both teams at the same bookmaker, as that would certainly arouse suspicion.
+You should also avoid laying against your Paddy Power bets at Betfair, as one group owns both brands.

 Steps to take during the match

 You don’t need to follow the match if you don’t want to.
-You can simply let your bets run and hope that Wolfsburg go two goals up but don’t win the match.
+You can let your bets run and hope that Wolfsburg go two goals up but lose or draw the game.

-If you’re following the match though with the intention of locking in a profit, you need to be poised and ready to act!
+If you’re following the match, though, intending to lock in a profit, you need to be poised and ready to act!